redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ### GraphQL Query Caching

-Much has been written about the [complexities](https://medium.com/swlh/how-i-met-apollo-cache-ee804e6485e9) of [Apollo](https://medium.com/@galen.corey/understanding-apollo-fetch-policies-705b5ad71980) [caching](https://levelup.gitconnected.com/basics-of-caching-data-in-graphql-7ce9489dac15), but for the sake of brevity (and sanity) we're going to do the easiest thing that works, and that's tell Apollo to just re-run the query that shows comments in the cell, known as "refetching."
+Much has been written about the [complexities](https://medium.com/swlh/how-i-met-apollo-cache-ee804e6485e9) of [Apollo](https://medium.com/@galen.corey/understanding-apollo-fetch-policies-705b5ad71980) [caching](https://levelup.gitconnected.com/basics-of-caching-data-in-graphql-7ce9489dac15), but for the sake of brevity (and sanity) we're going to do the easiest thing that works, and that's to tell Apollo to just re-run the query that shows comments in the cell, known as "refetching."

 Along with the variables you pass to a mutation function (`createComment` in our case) there's an option named `refetchQueries` where you pass an array of queries that should be re-run because, presumably, the data you just mutated is reflected in the result of those queries.
 In our case there's a single query, the **QUERY** export of **CommentsCell**.
 We'll import that at the top of **CommentForm** (and rename so it's clear what it is to the rest of our code) and then pass it along to the `refetchQueries` option: